tdumaran28/AstersTech-Week1-HW1/README.md

     </header>
   );
 }
-Build the other components similarly using props and inline styling.
+Use similar structure for your other components.
+Pass in props and style them using inline styles.

 Step 7: Fetch Resume Data and Display It
-Replace your pages/index.js with:
+Replace the contents of pages/index.js with the following code:

 jsx
 Copy